Dr Isobel Roele, LLB (King's London), LLM, PhD (University of Nottingham)

-- Roele, Isobel, Articulating Security: the United Nations and its Infra-Law (under contract, Cambridge University Press, submission 2019)
+- Roele, Isobel, Articulating Security: The United Nations and its Infra-Law (Cambridge University Press, 2021)

-- Roele, Isobel, “We Are Making a New World”, in Shane Chalmers and Sundhya Pahuja (eds), (The Routledge Handbook of International Law and the Humanities Routledge, forthcoming)
+- Roele, Isobel, ‘We Are Making a New World’ in Shane Chalmers and Sundhya Pahuja (eds), The Routledge Handbook of International Law and the Humanities (Routledge, 2021)

-- Roele, Isobel, ‘Around Arendt’s Table: Bureaucracy and the Non-Permanent Members of the United Nations Security Council” 33(1) Leiden Journal of International Law (2020) - forthcoming
+- Roele, Isobel, ‘Around Arendt’s Table: Bureaucracy and the Non-Permanent Members of the United Nations Security Council’ 33(1) Leiden Journal of International Law (2020) 117-137

 - Roele, Isobel, ‘Policing Critique’ 81(3) Modern Law Review (2018) 701-721

-- Roele, Isobel, ‘The Making of International Lawyers: Winnicott’s Transitional Objects’ in Hohmann and Joyce, International Law’s Objects (forthcoming, 2018) OUP
+- Roele, Isobel, ‘The Making of International Lawyers: Winnicott’s Transitional Objects’ in Hohmann and Joyce, International Law’s Objects (OUP, 2018)

 - Roele, Isobel, ‘From illiberal to incorrigible: A new strategy for humanitarian enforcement action in Syria’ 15 Baltic Yearbook of International Law (2015) 104-133